expressivegraphics/expressivegraphics.github.io/2018/submissions.md

 {::options parse_block_html="false" /}

 ### Submission Information
+{: .top1}

 All work must be previously unpublished.
 Production and Meta papers need not contain original research or results, but must make a substantive contribution to the knowledge in the field.
 Papers should be 8–10 pages in length (excluding citations).
 Papers longer than 10 pages must make a very significant contribution.

-Paper submission is electronic using the [??? system](URL COMES HERE).
+Paper submission is electronic using the [EasyChair system]({{site.symposium.submission}}).

-For detailed instructions to submit papers, posters, videos and other materials, please view the submission instructions.
+For detailed instructions to submit papers, posters, videos and other materials, please view the [submission instructions](/2018/instructions/).

 ---